MJVF/College-Notes/3E3 - Probability & Statistics/2 - Sampling.md

 # Categorisation of Different Sampling Methods

 > Sampling methods can be more broadly defined into [[5 - Probability|Probability]] and __Non-Probability__ sampling.
-> __Probability sampling__ occurs when the probability that an individual is picked to be in a sample does not depend on the individual.
+> __Probability sampling__ occurs when the probability that an individual is picked to be in a #Sample does not depend on the individual.
 > The first __3__ methods described above ([[#Simple Random Sample|Simple]], [[#Stratified Random Sample|Stratified]], [[#Systematic Sampling|Systematic]]) are forms of probability sampling.

 __*Note:*__ Stratified random sampling is a form of probability sampling as long as the _correct proportions_ of individuals in the various strata are known.